philzook58/philzook58.github.io/_posts/2021-02-27-translating-z3-to-coq.md

 By no means are the techniques shown here the end of the road.
 I have not even covered all the low hanging fruit.

+If you liked this, you may also enjoy the programming flavored tutorial I wrote on Learn X in Y minutes <https://learnxinyminutes.com/docs/coq/>